UniOfGreenwich/ELEE1146-COMP1836-Lectures/content/SplashScreens/SplashScreens.md

 - `fromX/YScale` - starting from N size offset, where 1.0 is no change
 - `toX/YScale` - ending from N size offset, where 1.0 is no change
-- `pivotX/Y` - coordinate to remain fixed when object is scaled
+- `pivotX/Y` - coordinate to remain fixed when the object is scaled

 </div>
 <div>